 It’s located near Mesa Verde, another place full of historic landmarks from the Ancestral Puebloans.
-There is a museum in visitor center at the park.
-Water and food can be purchased there, otherwise nothing is available in the park.
+There is a museum in the visitor center at the park.
+Water and food can be purchased there, otherwise, nothing is available in the park.

 Camping: A primitive campground is available for a reasonable fee per vehicle per day.
 Cabin rentals are also available per day.
 Reservations are required.

 Hiking: Only guided tours are available, with a couple of options to choose from.

 - Half Day – Easy tour from 9am to 12:00pm.
 Trip visits Ancestral Pueblo lands, petroglyphs, Ute Pictographs panel, geological formations, and surface sites.

 - Full Day – A more active from 9am to 4:00pm.
 Requires a 3-mile hike on unpaved trails and a climb on 5 ladders to reach 4 Lion Canyon cliff dwellings.

 - Inaccessible Casa Cliff Dwellings – This tours a rare area of the park at the entrance of Mesa Verde from 8:30am-5pm.
 See the Casa Colorado and Casa Blanca cliff dwellings.